 For Product Inquiries Kindly Visit: 779 Queen St E, Toronto, ON M4M 1H5

 Author: Kathryn Intini, Content Writer, St.Catharines, Canada.
 Kathryn is a fourth-year Business Communications student at Brock University.
 With an interest in big data analytics and a commitment to lifelong learning, she hopes to work in technical sales.
-She has been recognized for selling over $1 million in products at her summer sales job and her commitment to Autism Speaks Canada.
+She has been recognized for over $1 million in products sales at her summer job and her commitment to Autism Speaks Canada.
 If you have any stories or comments, kindly email: – kathrynintini.theonside@gmail.